Connect with us

 As a political scientist and a legal scholar who study the intersection of technology and democracy, we believe that something like Clogger could use automation to dramatically increase the scale and potentially the effectiveness of behavior manipulation and microtargeting techniques that political campaigns have used since the early 2000s.
 Just as advertisers use your browsing and social media history to individually target commercial and political ads now, Clogger would pay attention to you – and hundreds of millions of other voters – individually.

 It would offer three advances over the current state-of-the-art algorithmic behavior manipulation.
-First, its language model would generate messages — texts, social media and email, perhaps including images and — tailored to you personally.
+First, its language model would generate messages — texts, social media and email, perhaps including images and videos — tailored to you personally.
 Whereas advertisers strategically place a relatively small number of ads, language models such as ChatGPT can generate countless unique messages for you personally – and millions for others – over the course of a campaign.

 Second, Clogger would use a technique called reinforcement learning to generate a succession of messages that become increasingly more likely to change your vote.
 Reinforcement learning is a machine-learning, trial-and-error approach in which the computer takes actions and gets feedback about which work better in order to learn how to accomplish an objective.
 Machines that can play Go, Chess and many video games better than any human have used reinforcement learning.